bumble-tech/appyx-codelabs/codelabs/markdown/appyx-hello-world.md

 ```

+### How the codelab is structured

 This tutorial and the `TODOs` will help you build your first Appyx project.

-If at any point you're feeling stuck, check out the solution inside the project.
+If at any point you're feeling stuck, you can always check out the solution inside the project.

 <aside>The <strong>appyx-codelabs</strong> repo contains starter code for all codelabs in the pathway.<br/>
 For this codelab, use the <strong>HelloAppyx</strong> project.